 The sand dunes appear infested with camels as far as the eyes can see and the population of Pushkar swells to over 200,000 people, with an inflow of pilgrims, camel traders, and tourists.
 It's a fascinating and peculiar sight, and a great opportunity to witness an old traditional style Indian festival.
 The highlight is definitely the camel races, although the comical beauty contests featuring elaborately adorned and shaved camels are also amusing.
 There's temple dancing, folk and classical music, and and arts and crafts bazaar as well.

 Seeing the Pushkar Camel Festival from a Hot Air Balloon:

 It's possible to witness the spectacle of the camel fair from above, in a hot air balloon.
 SkyWaltz

-offer exhilarating balloon flights over Pushkar for $400 per person.
+offer exhilarating balloon flights over Pushkar by request.

 Pushkar Camel Fair Accommodations:

 The influx of visitors during the camel fair causes the demand for accommodations to skyrocket, and prices increase accordingly.
 There are two main options for organizing a place to stay -- either arrive a couple of days before the fair starts and find somewhere (which is the cheaper option), or book in advance.
 Accommodations include simple guest houses, desert tents, heritage hotels, and farm stays.
 Here are some of the best options for staying in Pushkar.